cea-trust-platform/trust-documentation/doc/source/srcs/generic/index.rst

    :width: 600px
    :align: center

-This is the TRUST generic guide, giving you a brief overview on how to use TRUST.
+You will find here the TRUST generic guide, giving you a brief overview on how to use TRUST (working principles, brief syntax and tools overview).

+**Do not forget that you can use the research bar located on the top right of your screen to quickly lookup a precise element or keyword.**

 Table Of Contents
 -----------------